 Gym Logo Design Option #2 – Adapt A Template

-Side note: we may earn a commission if you click the Deposit Photos or Wix links below but this isn’t why we chose to include them.
-We’ve used both ourselves and know first-hand that they offer great value and are easy to use.
+Side note: we may earn a commission if you click the links below but this isn’t why we included them.
+We’ve used them ourselves and know first-hand that they offer great value and are easy to use.

 You can find gym logo templates on sites like Deposit Photos.
 They cost around $10 to download a set, or you can buy a package if you’re likely to need other photos or images for your marketing.
-Here are some gym logo templates that you can download and customise for your brand…
+Here are some that you can download and customise or simply use as gym logo design inspiration…

 ⇒ You can see even more templates in this fitness logos article, which also includes designs for yoga studios, boxing, and martial arts clubs too.